Uamuhammad2/CapstoneProject/Project_Charter.md

   3. Design of database finalized
   4. Deploy test database with large set dummy information
   5. Backend communicates with database
+  6. Defined all required endpoints to minimize data transfer
-  6. Backend request are routed (routes are created)
+  7. Backend request are routed (routes are created and resolve to endpoints)
-  7. Backend requests are handled and respond with accurate data
+  8. Backend requests are handled and respond with accurate data
-  8. Deploy live database with all recorded AO information
+  9. Deploy live database with all recorded AO information
-  9. Frontend contains all views required by the user
+  10. Frontend contains all views required by the user
-  10. Frontend styling is finalized
+  11. Frontend styling is finalized
-  11. Modules and components created for viewing data in table-form (the view of ranking page data shall be reused by multiple other components with different fields displayed)
+  12. Modules and components created for viewing data in table-form (the view of ranking page data shall be reused by multiple other components with different fields displayed)
-  12. Secure login created
+  13. Secure login created
-  13. Login information sync with AO member data
+  14. Login information sync with AO member data

 ### 5. Deliverables
   1. Database up and running